The Battle of the Oranges in Turin province celebrates the beheading of Ivrea's lord by a miller's daughter, in a ferocious fight of flying fruit.

-Celebrating freedom never tasted so good.
 The weapon of choice in Italy's largest food fight is the orange.
-Hand sized, relatively light and explosive on impact, it's no wonder the people of Ivrea pelt each other with this lethal fruit at their annual Battle of the Oranges.
+Hand sized, relatively light and explosive on impact, it's no wonder the people of Ivrea pelt each other with this lethal fruit at the annual Battle of the Oranges.

 Every year, the town of Ivrea celebrates its freedom with a massive fruit war in remembrance of a historic battle between the town's people and a ruling tyrant.
 It is said that back in the middle ages, the daughter of a miller chopped off the lord's head after he attempted to rape her exercising his 'droit du seigneur'.
 Setting the town free, the brave woman's actions proved the catalyst for battle between commoners and the emperor's men who roamed the streets in horse-drawn carts.

 The legend is fundamental to how Battle of the Oranges is structured, and to some locals, this is no friendly food fight.
-Around 500,000 kilograms of oranges are used creating such a mess that snow-removal equipment is needed in narrow streets.
+Around 500,000 kilograms of oranges are used creating such a mess that snow-removal equipment is needed to clear up the narrow streets.
 The old bridge in particular is an area where the fruit-fuelled war zone of Ivrea is at its most orange.

-Although wearing a red cap or head wrap is supposed to make you immune to direct hits, if you're on foot in the town's square at Battle of the Oranges, it's worth noting that you're still vulnerable to a flying orange.
+Although wearing a red cap or head wrap is supposed to declare you out of the game, if you're on foot in the town's square when it kicks off, it's worth noting that you're still vulnerable to a flying orange.
 With that in mind, it might be best to stand behind the safety nets if you don't want to risk an orange sized bruise or two.
 Although serious injuries are rare, some locals can get overly competitive and precautionary first-aid tents are dotted around with the safety of participants always in mind.